securefederatedai/openfl/docs/source/workflow/running_the_federation.baremetal.rst

         export WORKSPACE_TEMPLATE=keras_cnn_mnist
         export WORKSPACE_PATH=${HOME}/my_federation

 3. Decide a workspace template, which are end-to-end federated learning training demonstrations.
-The following is a sampleb of available templates:
+The following is a sample of available templates:

- - :code:`keras_cnn_mnist`: workspace with a simple `Keras <http://keras.io/>`_ CNN model that will download the `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset and train in a federation.
+ - :code:`keras_cnn_mnist`: a workspace with a simple `Keras <http://keras.io/>`_ CNN model that will download the `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset and train in a federation.
- - :code:`tf_2dunet`: workspace with a simple `TensorFlow <http://tensorflow.org>`_ CNN model that will use the `BraTS <https://www.med.upenn.edu/sbia/brats2017/data.html>`_ dataset and train in a federation.
+ - :code:`tf_2dunet`: a workspace with a simple `TensorFlow <http://tensorflow.org>`_ CNN model that will use the `BraTS <https://www.med.upenn.edu/sbia/brats2017/data.html>`_ dataset and train in a federation.
- - :code:`tf_cnn_histology`: workspace with a simple `TensorFlow <http://tensorflow.org>`_ CNN model that will download the `Colorectal Histology <https://zenodo.org/record/53169#.XGZemKwzbmG>`_ dataset and train in a federation.
+ - :code:`tf_cnn_histology`: a workspace with a simple `TensorFlow <http://tensorflow.org>`_ CNN model that will download the `Colorectal Histology <https://zenodo.org/record/53169#.XGZemKwzbmG>`_ dataset and train in a federation.
- - :code:`torch_cnn_histology`: workspace with a simple `PyTorch <http://pytorch.org/>`_ CNN model that will download the `Colorectal Histology <https://zenodo.org/record/53169#.XGZemKwzbmG>`_ dataset and train in a federation.
+ - :code:`torch_cnn_histology`: a workspace with a simple `PyTorch <http://pytorch.org/>`_ CNN model that will download the `Colorectal Histology <https://zenodo.org/record/53169#.XGZemKwzbmG>`_ dataset and train in a federation.
- - :code:`torch_cnn_mnist`: workspace with a simple `PyTorch <http://pytorch.org>`_ CNN model that will download the `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset and train in a federation.
+ - :code:`torch_cnn_mnist`: a workspace with a simple `PyTorch <http://pytorch.org>`_ CNN model that will download the `MNIST <http://yann.lecun.com/exdb/mnist/>`_ dataset and train in a federation.

   See the complete list of available templates.